asus4/google-gemini-unity/README.md

 API_KEY=abc123
 ```

-## Third-party Assets and Libraries
+## Third-party Assets and Libraries in examples

 ### Assets